 Our online Forum is accessible 24 hours a day, seven days a week so that support is available whenever you need it.
-The Forum is moderated daily between 9am – 10pm and we will aim to respond to any of your enquiries as quickly as we possibly can.
+The Forum is moderated daily during the working week between 9am – 5pm and we will aim to respond to any of your enquiries as quickly as we possibly can.
 We have a team of moderators (staff members and volunteers) who keep the Forum a safe place to go to for support and information.
-If you are a new member your first post will need to be approved by a moderator, so if you have posted outside the moderation hours there may be a slight delay in it being approved.
+If you are a new member your first post will need to be approved by a moderator, so if you have posted outside the moderation hours there may be a delay until the next working day in it being approved.

 We ask you, as members of our online community, to contact us immediately if you find anything on the Forum that is offensive or inappropriate.
 You can do this in a number of ways:

 - by using the flag icon to notify the moderation team about the post

 - sending a private message to one of the moderator team listed at the top of the Forum